Long story short

 In addition, we present “Shakespeare in the Park” each season as well as a full-scale second-stage production (usually with an all-youth cast).
 We also offer a one-week summer Shakespeare drama camp for youth and weekly after-school acting classes for grades K-12.
 A troupe of adult actors, known as The Green Bean Players, presents classic fairy tales targeted to K-6 audiences each semester and has toured their performances throughout the community.
 These Green Bean productions, as well as several other shows each season, are offered to area students as school field trips giving the opportunity to attend live theatre to many children who, otherwise, might not be able to have such an experience.

 The Green Room Community Theatre has experienced great success since its inception.
 All age groups attend, perform, create, teach, or volunteer in more than two dozen performances and programs every year.
-Because its mission is to make live theatre accessible to all, The Green Room offers many free programs, school discounts, financial aid, and scholarships including the Mary Catherine Shivers Scholarship mentioned above.
-Our total participation in FY13-14 for all of our events including main-stage and second-stage productions, youth program enrollment, volunteers, and community and fund-raising events surpassed 30,000.
+Because its mission is to make live theatre accessible to all, The Green Room offers many free programs, school discounts, financial aid, and scholarships including the Mary Catherine Shivers Scholarship and the Bob & Michele McCreary Scholarship mentioned above.
+Our total participation in 2016-17 for all of our events including main-stage and second-stage productions, youth program enrollment, volunteers, and community and fund-raising events surpassed 30,000.

 hear it firsthand